saadsikandarkhan/amazon_scraping_project/README.md

 ### Q4: Moving from source to target database using multicolumn primary key:

-Source to target mapping can be using migration wizard.
+Source to target mapping can be done using migration wizard.
 If the source data does not have a column with unique values, concatenate the values from multiple columns to form unique primary keys.